 Steven Falivene (NSW DPI) and Greg Moulds (LLS): March 2018

-- To monitor, place a male trap at head height at 300 to 450 m grid or 10-20 ha and in high risk areas (i.e. shed, house garden, neighbouring property).
+- To monitor, place a male trap at head height on a 300 to 450 m grid or 10–20 ha and in high risk areas (i.e. shed, house garden, neighbouring property).
 Male traps are better at attracting flies from a broader distance (> 100 m downwind) than female traps (10 m).
-Monitor and record traps every week from November to May and fortnightly from June to October.
+Monitor and record trap counts every week from November to May and fortnightly from June to October.

-- More than one male fly can indicate a local problem and a need to bait spray; check records and assess.
+- More than one male fly can indicate a local problem and, based on the monitoring data, a need to bait spray; check records and assess.

-- Bait spraying: weekly bait spray for at least 4 weeks across the orchard since the last detection (ideally bait spray for a 1.5 km radius and encourage participation from neighbouring properties).
+- if bait spraying is required, spray weekly for at least 4 weeks across the orchard since the last detection (ideally bait spray for a 1.5 km radius and encourage participation from neighbouring properties).
 A pencil/stream nozzle aimed at waist height seems to work best during mild conditions.
 Apply the spray in every second row and aim to apply 15-20 L of mixture per hectare.

-- Rake or sweep fallen fruit from under the trees into the inter-row and then mulch it.
+- Rake or sweep fallen fruit from under the trees into the inter-row and then mulch them.

 - Additional action can be installing male annihilation pads (MAT) in the orchard or on the boundary row.